What Is International Law?

 Our International Law curriculum covers several different areas of the law that have international, transnational, or foreign law elements:

 Public International Law governs the structure and conduct of sovereign states and analogous entities.
-Courses in this area cover the recognition of states, self-determination, human rights law, international criminal law, the use of force, and the international commons.
+Courses in this area cover the recognition of states, self-determination, human rights law, international criminal law, the use of force, international investment law, and the international commons.

 International Business Law includes international and domestic law governing commercial transactions between parties from different countries.
 Courses in this area cover international sales of goods, trade law, import and export regulation, distributorships and franchising, foreign investment, international intellectual property law, and corporate social responsibility.